LTUC/amman-dotnet-401d2/Curriculum/Class02/Resources/BigO.md

 Plan for analysis:
-1. Decide on a parmater for input size
+1. Decide on a parameter for input size
 2. Identify the basic operation
-3. Worst, Averge, best case for input size n
+3. Worst, average, best case for input size n
 4. Set up a sum for the number of time the basic operation is exiectued
 5. Simplify the sum using standard formulas.
 (Summations)